+During your 24 hours in Venice, you will be constantly tempted by the wonderful window displays in all of the shops.
 The streets of Venice are lined with all kinds of shopping.
 It is your go-to place to shop for any designer brand you think of (Furla, Gucci, Jimmy Choo) as well as local Italian designers.
 There are so many unique shops that make you just want to stop and look at all that they have to offer.
 My favorite shop was actually one off of the Piazza di San Marco that specialized in making beautiful clocks and chess tables.
 My husband and I love chess so it was very interesting for us to see all of the beautiful sets.

 Italians are actually obsessed with the concept of Black Friday!
 I’m honestly not sure that they even knew what it meant to Americans.
 They just assumed it was a sale.
 We were in Venice during the American Black Friday and we saw over 100 shops with “Black Friday” signs in the windows.
 However, they didn’t always get it right.
 We saw many signs that were labeled as “black week” which we found incredibly funny.